 To ensure that the Composition Program maintains a consistent response to academic misconduct, misconduct cases are administered by the Office of Student Conduct and Community Standards (OSCCS), and not by individual instructors.
 While misconduct cases are being evaluated, instructors cannot discuss the assignment(s) in question, but may continue to help students with all other course work.

-If an assignment of yours is under evaluation for plagiarism, the Composition Program will notify you by email and OSCCS will contact you to schedule a meeting.
-Until a case is resolved through OSCCSC, no work from the assignment in question can be included in assignments for the course.
-You are encouraged to communicate with your instructor about guidelines and requirements for continuing coursework on a case-specific basis.
+If an assignment is under evaluation for potential academic misconduct , the Composition Program will notify the student by email and OSCCS will contact the student to schedule a meeting.
+Until a case is resolved through OSCCS, no work from the assignment in question can be included in assignments for the course.
+Students are encouraged to communicate with instructors about guidelines and requirements for continuing coursework on a case-specific basis.

-The University of Oregon is working to create inclusive learning environments.
-Please notify me in week one if there are aspects of the instruction or design of this course that result in disability-related barriers to your participation.
-You may also wish to contact You may also wish to contact the Accessible Education Center in 164 Oregon Hall at 541-346-1155 or firstname.lastname@example.org.
+The University of Oregon is working to create inclusive learning environments and works with the Accessible Education Center to execute reasonable accessibility-related accommodations in the WR classroom.
+Students with access issues should notify instructors in Week One and discuss any aspects of the instruction or design of this course that result in disability-related barriers to their participation.
+Students may also contact the Accessible Education Center in 164 Oregon Hall at 541-346-1155 or firstname.lastname@example.org.

 Observance of Religious Holidays

-Students who observe their religious holidays at times when academic requirements conflict with those observances must inform instructors in advance of the holiday.
-Students are responsible for making up missed work according to a schedule determined with the teacher.
+Students who observe religious holidays at times when academic requirements conflict with those observances must inform instructors in advance of the holiday.
+Students are responsible for making up missed work according to a schedule determined in advance with the instructor.

 Sexual- and Gender-Based Violence

-Students who experience gender-based violence: Any student who has experienced sexual assault, relationship violence, stalking, coercion, and/or sexual harassment is encouraged to seek help.
+Any student who has experienced sexual assault, relationship violence, stalking, coercion, and/or sexual harassment is encouraged to seek help.
 Please visit https://safe.uoregon.edu for information.
-You are also strongly encouraged to contact Renae DeSautel, Sexual Violence Response & Support Services Coordinator, email@example.com.
-She will keep your information confidential.
+You are also strongly encouraged to contact Renae DeSautel, Sexual Violence Response & Support Services Coordinator, email@example.com, who will keep your information confidential.
 In addition, the UO Ombuds office (541 346-6400 or firstname.lastname@example.org) can provide confidential support and assistance.
-You can also contact any pastor, priest, imam, or another member of the clergy.
+Students can also contact any pastor, priest, imam, or another member of the clergy.
 All of these people, including all UO faculty members, have an obligation not to reveal your name or other specific information without your permission, although faculty members do have to provide “general information” that will help us create a safer campus.
-As your instructor, I can also reassign work partners and make other necessary accommodations.
+Instructors can also reassign work partners and make other necessary accommodations.